Partner Visa Australia 2026

-Partner Visa Australia – Requirements, Process and Visa Options
+Partner Visa Australia – Quick Answer

-A partner visa Australia pathway allows the spouse or de facto partner of an Australian citizen, permanent resident or eligible New Zealand citizen to live in Australia.
+A partner visa Australia allows the spouse or de facto partner of an Australian citizen, permanent resident or eligible New Zealand citizen to live in Australia.

 Partner visas are relationship-based and are designed for couples in a genuine and continuing relationship.
 In most cases, the process involves a temporary stage followed by permanent residence if eligibility continues.